PaulHazelden/TheOtherPlace/README.md

 The core problem here is that everything is connected - at least, all the important details are.
-There are several important, related and non-trivial things which need to be understood reasonably well, in order that any of themm can be properly understood.
-So, in order to properly understand and any one of them, you need to adequately understand the others first.
+There are several important, related and non-trivial things which need to be understood reasonably well, in order that any of them can be properly understood.
+So, in order to properly understand any one of them, you need to adequately understand the others first.
 As a consequence, there is no ideal sequence in which the material should be covered - whatever I say first, it would be better if something else had been said first.
 At present, I'm not planning to make any